webglider/tartarus-examples/dfs/README.md

 6. Run `start.` This will start the dfs process.

-7. Run `move.` This will move the agent to it's next destination.
+7. Run `go.` This will execute the agent on this node and it will then move to it's next destination.

-8. You can use `move.` on each of the platforms as the agent moves to control the process interactively.
+8. You can use `go.` on each of the platforms as the agent moves to control the process interactively.

 9. When the process finishes, the agent will be back at the starting point and a `dfs finished` message will be printed